Yale-BIM/f21-assignments/assignment-3/README.md

 - **III-4.** Modify your virtual_camera.py node so that if the target is behind the camera, the circle is not drawn.
 That is, the circle should not be drawn if the Z component of the target's position is negative in the camera coordinate frame.
+Explain in your report how you modified your code to take into account these situations.

     > Tip: You can test that your virtual camera is working properly by launching the `generate_target.launch` with the optional parameter `target_x_plane:=<x>`, where \<x\> corresponds to the target's